top of page

 EUROPE'S DIRE SITUATION AT THE TIME OF MENDIETA'S ARRIVAL

-The Failure of ‘’Operation Barbarossa’’ Germany Betrays Russia
+The Failure of Operation Barbarossa; Germany Betrays Russia

-Nonetheless, Hitler went forward with the invasion.
+Nevertheless, Hitler proceeded with the invasion.

 In His Own Words...

-I was able to fool people into thinking I was older than I was because my mother didn’t want to babysit me while my older brother went to school.
+"I was able to fool people into thinking I was older than I was because my mother didn’t want to babysit me while my older brother went to school.
 So, she passed me off as a twin to my brother Herbert.
 It got so I could get through school a lot faster.
 All the way through school, my brother and I were inseparable.
 He, like myself, got a letter from the President saying that if he agreed to serve, he’d get additional years of schooling for free.
 We were already juniors at Texas A&M when he got drafted anyway, so he didn’t finish school.
 They sent him to Hawaii.
 What a guy, right?
 I was called in, and because I was ROTC at the time, I knew I would make it in as an officer.

 On March 23, 1943, I was called into service.
 We were sent to Camp Roberts for basic training.
 We were sent to Officer Candidate School.
-You go through a lot of Basic Training, often two and three of the same training in a day, and then you are given mental exams too.
+You go through a lot of basic training, often two and three of the same training in a day, and then you are given mental exams too.
 In our ninth week, it was discovered we had been sent to the WRONG camp!
 We should have been sent to Camp Abbott and so we essentially lost nine weeks.
 They sent us to Abbott, where we had to start all over again.
 And that quite possibly separated us from many of the other regiments.
 We were a tight group and we knew how to be tough…and believe me, we would need every bit of it.

 By November, I was sent to OCS training, and then BACK to A&M. In 1943, we felt like we were losing the war in America.
 Every day you’d pick up the newspaper, and it detailed another loss, another loss of life.
-The maps showed how we were being pushed around Europe, The Pacific, everywhere.
+The maps showed how we were being pushed around Europe, the Pacific, everywhere.

 I was in the 1326 Regiment, reporting to Lt.
-Col Frank Lilack.
-He was a professor at Johns Hopkins, a real impressive man.
+Col. Frank Lilack.
+He was a professor at Johns Hopkins, a really impressive man.
 We were builders and rebuilders.
 Everywhere we went, we were repairing busted roads or building others that would support the weight of our tanks.
 We built guardrails to keep the jeeps from sliding off the roads because, in the cold, they would get slushy and you had to get the most out of your tires.

 One afternoon in February of 1942, we were building a hospital and a road that would allow ambulances easy access.
-We had built the road out several miles to a T-Section with other roads that were being built by other National Guardsman.
+We had built the road out several miles to a T-section with other roads that were being built by other National Guardsmen.
 You get the idea that there were many facets to the war other than the strategy of battle.
 Without roads, we couldn’t advance supplies, men, or even military supplies themselves.
-Without hospitals and make-shift prisons, we couldn’t get our men taken care of, and we wouldn’t have a logistical overview to ensure that we could move freely with captured prisoners.
+Without hospitals and makeshift prisons, we couldn’t get our men taken care of, and we wouldn’t have a logistical overview to ensure that we could move freely with captured prisoners.

 Some of the best Primary-Source Information is the Postcards that our soldiers sent home